Fernando Al Assal

 Directed reading program

-For the past four years I have organized the Yale mathematics directed reading program (DRP), which pairs undergraduate students with a graduate mentor to do a reading of a certain math topic, not for credit.
+For several years I organized the Yale mathematics directed reading program (DRP), which pairs undergraduate students with a graduate mentor to do a reading of a certain math topic, not for credit.
 Usually, slightly non-standard topics are chosen and the undergraduate participants enjoy learning and meeting with their mentors.
 I have mentored seven students via the DRP, mostly reading Introduction to Stochastic Processes by Greg Lawler as well as adjacent topics depending on the interests of the students.